94DanielBrown/gitlab_iaac/README.md

 RUN (run.sh)
 Brings up the infrastructure
-Will prompt for a vpc-id as the vpc itself isn't created, an exisitng vpc can be set in src/terraform/terraform.tfvars
+REQUIRES a vpc-id to be set as the vpc itself isn't created Set vpc-id in src/terraform/terraform.tfvars

 CLEAN (clean.sh)
 Brings down infrastructure